Tip: Setting up animations and effects in Studio.Design

 Height: 100vh

-Add a background box inside the parent box you created in Step 1.
+Add a box that will serve as the background inside the parent box you created in Step 1.

 Open the Add panel

-, go to the [Basic] tab, select [box], add it to the page, then move it inside the box from Step 1 to create a parent-child box structure.In the right panel, select the [Box] tab and set the box size (width and height) under [Layout].
+, select [box] from the [Basic] tab to add it to the page, then move it inside the box from Step 1 to create a parent-child box structure.In the right panel, select the [Box] tab, then set the box size (width and height) under [Layout].
 If the panel is closed, open the right panel first.

 Width: 100%